micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/microros_6lowpan_tutorial/index.md

 # What is 6LoWPAN?

-6LoWPAN is an acronym base of IPv6 over Low -Power Wireless Personal Area Networks.
-This communication protocol allows wireless communication over IEEE 802.15.4 based network using IPv6.
+6LoWPAN is an acronym of IPv6 over Low-Power Wireless Personal Area Networks.
+This communication protocol allows wireless communication over IEEE 802.15.4 based networks using IPv6.
 Some of the main advantages are:
 - Easy to route from radio devices to the Internet, thanks to the usage of the IP packets.
 - Easy to use on UDP and TCP server/clients.
 - A protocol designed for low power and constrained devices.
 Perfect for Micro-ROS remote sensors.